Georges Simenon: Honours and legacy

 In 2003, the collection La Pléiade published 21 of Simenon's novels in two volumes.
 The novels were selected by Professor Jacques Dubois, President of the Centre for Georges Simenon Studies at the Université de Liège, and his assistant Benoît Denis, both experts on Simenon.
 A third volume of eight novels and two autobiographical works was published in 2009.

 Selected works

 The following works were selected for inclusion in the Pléiade editions of the works of Georges Simenon.
 The French title and year of first publication in France is given first, followed by the titles of major English translations published in book form.
-Unless otherwise specified, the sources for the French title and publication date are Bernard Alavoine, Trudee Young, Tout Simenon and Tout Maigret.
+Unless otherwise specified, the sources for the French title and publication date are Bernard Alavoine, Tout Simenon and Tout Maigret.
 The sources for the titles of English translations are Trudee Young, Barry Forshaw, Patrick Marnham and Penguin UK.